utkdigitalinitiatives/Automated-Ingest-for-Continuing-Publications/README.md

       ├── README.md
 1.    ├── collection_templates
 2.    │   ├── islandora__bookCollection.xml
-3.    │   └── islandora__bookCollection.yml
+3.    │   ├── islandora__bookCollection.yml
+4.    │   └── page_example_DC.xml
+5.    ├── create_dc.sh
-4.    ├── create_mods.sh
+6.    ├── create_mods.sh
-5.    └── run.sh
+7.    └── run.sh
 ```

 1. Collection templates for generating MODS
 2. A generic MODS file by collection name.
 Variables are embedded in the file to be replaced with the yml file variables.
 3. YAML file by collection name for the specific object (only working for books at this time).
 This is to be copied manually into the collection folder next to the cmodel directory with the same name as the issue.
 Using the example below the islandora__bookCollection.yml file needs to be coppied into the "book" directory and rename to match the folder (example issue1.yml).
+4. This is used to create a page level DC file.
+5. This is the script the uses #4's file to generate and validate a DC file for each page in a book.
-4. Creates a MODS file from the collection_templates XML file and the YAML file inside of the content model folder.
+6. Creates a MODS file from the collection_templates XML file and the YAML file inside of the content model folder.
-5. The main script to execute.
+7. The main script to execute.

 ```